Cajun in the kitchen.

-The ingredient list, as mentioned, is simple enough: just cayenne peppers, vinegar and salt.
+The ingredient list, as mentioned, is simple enough: just cayenne peppers, vinegar, and salt.
 No fancy fruits or additional spices in this bottle.
 Just top quality cayenne pepper and tangy vinegar.
-There’s not much here between you and the pepper, and that’s a real good thing.
+There’s not much here between you and the pepper, and that’s a really good thing.

 How hot is the Original Louisiana Hot Sauce?

 The short of it: Most people will be able to handle the heat.